 A better process uses data to challenge the purchase.
 If the property is cheap, the data should help explain why.
 Is the market overlooked, or is demand weak?
 Is the yield genuinely supported, or is the rent estimate optimistic?
 Are days on market low because buyers want the area, or are there few listings because the market is small?

 Good data should ask uncomfortable questions.
-It should test vacancy, rent evidence, comparable sales, stock levels, days on market, employment, population trends, income levels, and future supply.
+It should test vacancy, rent evidence, comparable sales, stock levels, days on market, employment, population trends, income levels and future supply.
 It should also test whether the specific property type suits the local tenant and buyer pool.

-The article on data-driven due diligence explains how to use comparable sales, rental evidence, stock levels, market pressure, and local context before making an offer.
+The article on data-driven due diligence explains how to use comparable sales, rental evidence, stock levels, market pressure and local context before making an offer.

 Higher Yield Can Hide Higher Risk